xiaoxiae/Robotics-Simplified-Website/docs/drivetrain-control/tank-drive.md

 ## Examples
+The following example demonstrates, how to make the robot drive using tank drive controlled by a joystick.

 ```python
 {% include code/algorithms/drivetrain-control/tank-drive/example.py %}
 ```

-This example demonstrates, how to make the robot drive using tank drive controlled by a joystick.

 ## Closing remarks
 Tank drive is a very basic and easy way to control the robot.
-When it comes to FRC, it is a frequently used method for its simplicity, and because it is easier for some drivers to control the robot this way, compared to the other discussed methods.
+When it comes to FRC, it is a method used frequently for its simplicity, and because it is easier for some drivers to control the robot this way, compared to the other discussed methods.

 Modified {% last_modified_at %B %-d, %Y %}
 {: .fs-2 style="text-align: right;" }